-Chronic obstructive pulmonary disease (COPD) is a disease which not only causes a health burden but also leads to major economic issues worldwide.
+Chronic obstructive pulmonary disease (COPD) is a disease that not only causes a health burden but also leads to major economic issues worldwide.
 It is estimated that 3.2 million deaths were caused by COPD globally and it is the 7th leading cause of years of life lost [1].
 Increasing evidence indicates that COPD is a complex disease, with multi-system involvement.
-Systemic inflammation caused by the spill over of inflammatory mediators may initiate or worsen co-morbid diseases such as osteoporosis, anaemia, heart disease, anxiety, depression, and lung cancer [2].
+Systemic inflammation caused by the spillover of inflammatory mediators may initiate or worsen comorbid diseases such as osteoporosis, anemia, heart disease, anxiety, depression, and lung cancer [2].

-Emotional disturbances particularly depression and anxiety are common in individuals with COPD.
-They negatively impact the overall quality of life as they affect the emotional, social, and physical functioning [3].
-A recent Indian based study has shown a high prevalence of psychiatric co-morbidities in COPD patients [4].
+Emotional disturbances, particularly depression and anxiety, are common in individuals with COPD.
+They negatively impact the overall quality of life (QoL) as they affect emotional, social, and physical functioning [3].
+A recent Indian-based study has shown a high prevalence of psychiatric comorbidities in COPD patients [4].

-Literature worldwide has shown that pulmonary rehabilitation (PR) improves anxiety and depression, and, conversely these conditions affect rehabilitation completion rates [5].
-The American Thoracic Society/European Respiratory Society statement recommends that anxiety and depression should be assessed in participants of PR programs and suitable support should be provided to these individuals [6].
-There seems an urgent need for evidence-based psychosocial interventions to promote mental health and optimise effective self-management in COPD patients.
+Literature worldwide has shown that pulmonary rehabilitation (PR) improves anxiety and depression, and conversely, these conditions affect rehabilitation completion rates [5].
+The American Thoracic Society/European Respiratory Society statement recommends that anxiety and depression should be assessed in participants of PR programs, and suitable support should be provided to these individuals [6].
+There seems to be an urgent need for evidence-based psychosocial interventions to promote mental health and optimize effective self-management in COPD patients.